Mahniba/Mahniba/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 <h2 align="left">Hi 👋!
-My name is Nhonwi Nba and I'm a Data scientist, from Cameroon</h2>
+My name is Nhonwi Niba and I'm a Data scientist, from Cameroon</h2>

 ###